Ndichu-Joe/RpiZeroW-keyboard-emulator-for-a-serial-connected-measuring-device/README.md

 -time
 -isticktoit or equivalent to enable libcomposites kernel module.

-Code has been commented as best as i can.
-An Engineer by training and passion so excuse any 'layman' expressions therein.
-The second branch is a little bit more complex.
+Code has been commented as best as i can.The second branch is a little bit more complex.
 It is the initial code adapted for a Keithley 6485 picoamperemeter to measure optical density.

+ An Engineer by training and passion.